Non-equilibrium active noise enhances generative memory in diffusion models: Introduction

-A broad class of generative models used in many application domains is the class of score-based diffusion models~\cite{Song_2021_SGM_SDE}.
+Generative diffusion models are a class of machine learning models which have been used to parameterize and sample complex, high-dimensional distributions~\cite{yang2023diffusion, sohl2015deep, ho2020denoising}.
+Their applications range from image synthesis~\cite{Ramesh_2021_DALL-E} to scientific problems including sampling the distributions of molecular conformations~\cite{bilodeau2022generative,Wang_Herron_Tiwary_2022}, turbulent flows~\cite{whittaker2024turbulence}, and geological modeling~\cite{Lochner_2023_terrain_diffusion}.
 In these models, samples from the training dataset are first transformed into multidimensional Gaussian distributions (with variance specified by the hyperparameters of the model) through a process analogous to overdamped Brownian diffusion in a harmonic potential~\cite{sohl2015deep, anderson1982reverse}.
-During this ``forward'' phase, a neural network (NN) is trained to learn the distribution's score function, which encodes information about how the data samples are progressively transformed into Gaussian white noise.
-Then, in a reverse-time diffusion process, new samples are constructed by effectively reversing the forward diffusion process using the trained neural network, through trajectories starting from points in the multidimensional Gaussian distribution~\cite{Song_2021_SGM_SDE}.
-This process, based on standard stochastic calculus techniques with inspiration from non-equilibrium thermodynamics~\cite{sohl2015deep}, is remarkably effective at parameterizing the unknown target distribution from which the training samples are drawn.
+In score-based diffusion models, during the ``forward'' phase, a neural network (NN) is trained to learn the score function of the distribution, which encodes information about how the data samples are progressively transformed into Gaussian white noise.
+This process, based on standard stochastic calculus techniques with inspiration from non-equilibrium thermodynamics~\cite{sohl2015deep}, is very effective at parameterizing the unknown target distribution from which the training samples are drawn.
 Combined with machine learning architectures such as U-nets, this approach can produce new samples from a high-dimensional target distributions (e.g., images) that are strikingly similar to the original data~\cite{biroli2023generative,biroli2024dynamical}.
+While much effort has focused on improving neural network architectures and training procedures~\cite{kingma2021variational, karras2022elucidating, cao2023exploring, haas2024discovering, tzen2019theoretical, chen2023speed, phung2023wavelet}, a fundamental question remains largely unexplored: \textit{what physical diffusion process is optimal for learning and sampling?} Specifically, although the widely successful current score-based diffusion models~\cite{Song_2021_SGM_SDE} rely on a forward process governed by effectively, \textit{passive} diffusion with uncorrelated Gaussian white noise~\cite{sohl2015deep, anderson1982reverse}, there is little reason \textit{a priori} to expect that the simplistic setting of overdamped Brownian dynamics provides in all cases the optimal physical model on which to base the diffusion process.
+Here, inspired by active matter physics, where particles exhibit persistent, correlated motion~\cite{fodor2016far,Seifert_2012}, we ask: can generative diffusion with non-equilibrium dynamics akin to active matter, referred to as active diffusion below, help improve performance of these generative models?